pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 (the entire test and measurement code can be seen [here](https://github.com/pzemtsov/article-E1-demux-Java/commit/ab2a4017828c4b4560901ff1e5834ae461d1db99)).

-The execution time is printed in milliseconds, because such is the resolution of the standard Java timer.
+The execution time is printed in milliseconds, because such is the resolution of the standard **Java** timer.
 I like it when execution time is between 500 ms and 10000 ms. It is long enough to allow sufficient measurement accuracy but short enough not to get bored.
 In our case this can be achieved by setting the `ITERATIONS` parameter to one million.

 As is visible from the code, we don't just repeat the method execution one million times but also repeat the entire measurement five times (the value of `REPETITIONS`).
 This is done to handle the effect known as [HotSpot](http://en.wikipedia.org/wiki/HotSpot) warm-up.
-When the Java VM starts executing a program, the byte code is interpreted directly.
+When the **Java** VM starts executing a program, the byte code is interpreted directly.
 This is very, very slow.
-While this happens, the VM collects execution statistics and detects code sections where most processor time is spent (hot spots, which gave name to Java's [JIT compiler](http://en.wikipedia.org/wiki/Just-in-time_compilation)).
+While this happens, the VM collects execution statistics and detects code sections where most processor time is spent (hot spots, which gave name to **Java**'s [JIT compiler](http://en.wikipedia.org/wiki/Just-in-time_compilation)).
 These sections are then compiled into native code and optimised.
-The process of compiling also uses CPU time, so usually the performance of Java programs isn't great at start-up but improves later.
+The process of compiling also uses CPU time, so usually the performance of **Java** programs isn't great at start-up but improves later.
 We are interested in stable results on well warmed-up HotSpot, that's why we run several iterations.

 First results
 -------------

 After all the preparations, we are finally ready to run the program.
-I'm going to use the server VM of Java version 1.7_40 on Linux, running on a Dell blade with Intel(R) Xeon(R) CPU E5-2670 @ 2.60GHz.
+I'm going to use the server VM of **Java** version 1.7_40 on Linux, running on a Dell blade with Intel(R) Xeon(R) CPU E5-2670 @ 2.60GHz.

     $ Java -server E1